 We’re definitely in a bubble, but the inflation effect is far from over.
 Given stimulus money and a recovery, we might not see a drop until major political conflict, change, or interest rates are pushed up too fast.
 That could happen if the US government can’t pay its debts.

 The debt crisis is a major crash factor that few are talking.
 Experts have said however that the US could just keep spending forever.
 No one has explained exactly when or how the debt crisis will manifest itself.

-Now as we near 2022, amidst high inflation, persistent housing shortages, a stretched out recovery, and Americans having lots of cash to spend, we have to agree with Zillow and Redfin’s general estimates of 10 to 13% price rises.
+Now in 2022, amidst high inflation, persistent housing shortages, a stretched out recovery, and Americans having lots of cash to spend, we have to agree with Zillow and Redfin’s general estimates of 10% to 16% price rises.
 The bidding wars will continue, but buyers will try to get more creative.

 The secondary mortgage market might try to come up with new solutions for borrowers, but without housing stock, there’s not much anyone can do.
 Home prices will rise.
 Construction numbers aren’t good and with the new Covid variant surging, builders are going to be apprehensive about big development projects.
 The government would have to guarantee builder’s investments and losses.